 The planned works involve structural investigation, repairs to defective concrete, replacing the bridge deck expansion joints and resurfacing the road.

-This essential maintenance work is now scheduled to start on Monday 11 August and is expected to be completed by Monday 15 September.
-Works will generally be carried out at night between 8pm and 6am.
+This essential maintenance work is started on Monday 11 August and is expected to be completed by Sunday 5 October.
+Works will generally be carried out at night between 9pm and 7am.

 To protect both road users and the workforce, this single carriageway section of the A9 will be reduced to one lane over the bridge.
-Two-way temporary traffic lights will be in place 24 hours a day for the full duration of the works.
+Two-way temporary traffic lights will be in place 24 hours a day until Monday 29 September.
 For some overnight works, a convoy traffic management system will be required to safely escort road users through the site.
+During the last week of the work there will be no traffic management on the road.

 “We will do everything possible to complete this essential maintenance as quickly and safely as possible.
 We thank all road users and the local community for their patience in advance.